optimization

 Electrical work on homeFull system isolation by electricianHours to days

-The most common mistake: Homeowners sometimes cover panels with standard blue polyethylene tarps before roofing work.
-Blue tarps are partially translucent - they reduce light but don't stop it.
-A covered panel under a blue tarp on a bright day can still produce 10 - 20 volts at the panel terminals.
-If a roofer's metal tool contacts an exposed terminal, the result can be an arc or shock.
-Only fully opaque black covers, or proper rapid shutdown activation, reliably eliminate the electrical hazard.
+The most common mistake?
+Covering panels with standard blue polyethylene tarps before roofing work.
+Blue tarps are partially translucent, so a covered panel on a bright day can still produce 10 - 20 volts at the terminals.
+If a roofer's metal tool touches an exposed terminal, that's an arc or shock.
+Only fully opaque black covers or rapid shutdown eliminate the hazard.

 What Are the Safest Ways to Cover Solar Panels?